dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 1. Remove the AppVeyor webhook (`ci.appveyor.com`).
 1. Remove the Waffle webhook (`hooks.waffle.io`). *If it exists.*
 1. Remove the Microsoft CLA bot (`cla.microsoft.com`). *If it exists.*
-1. Remove the Codegov webhook. *If it exists.*
+1. Remove the Codecov webhook. *If it exists.*

 ### Remove AppVeyor CI